$ dart pub get # Gets dependencies for a non-Flutter package $ flutter pub get # Gets dependencies for a Flutter package

 Managing package dependencies

-Pub provides a number of commands for managing the packages your code depends on.
+Pub provides a number of subcommands for managing the packages your code depends on.

-In this group, the most commonly used commands are
+In this group, the most commonly used subcommands are

 to make sure the dependencies are up to date.
 Some IDEs